EternityForest/WBTV/README.md

 Creates a WBTV node for accessing a bus.
 The pin number must be the RX pin.
 This pin is used for collision avoidance and detection.

+####WBTV Core Functions
+These are the functions dealing with sending and recieving messages.

+####WBTVNode.service()
+Tell the node to check the serial buffer, process up to one character, and when a complete message is recieved, either pass it off to the registered callback or, if it is a TIME message, use it to set the internal clock.
+This will block either only for microseconds while processing one byte, or for as long as the callback takes when processing a full message.

+####WBTVNode.sendMessage(byte * channel, byte channellen, byte * data, byte datalen)
+Send a message that my contain NULs by supplying a channel and a length.
+Note that this is a blocking function when used with wired-OR busses, and the time cannot be predicted without knowing the full list of devices on the bus.
+Heavily loaded networks may block for a long time, and if the termination resistor fails and nothing pulls the bus up, this function may block indefinately.These drawbacks are considered acceptable in the low risk/non critical, low speed, consumer type applications WBTV was intended for.

+This function, when used with WBTV over point to point(full duplex) links, should not block for any longer than one would expect a similar Serial.print statement to block for.

+####WBTVNode.stringSendMessage(char * channel, char * data)
+Same as sendMessage, but uses null terminated strings instead of pointer-length pairs.
+Blocks(or doesn't block) in the same way as the binary version.

+####WBTVNode.setStringCallback(f)
+Set the callback to handle new messages. f is a function pointer to a function taking two char *'s , the channel and the data.
+If you use a string callback, any message with a NUL byte in the channel name will simply be dropped and ignored.
+Messages with NULs in the actuall data may still get through and appear truncated to any function depending on the null terminator.

+####WBTVNode.setBinaryCallback(f)
+Set the binary callback. f takes (unsigned char * channel, unsigned char channellen, unsigned char* data, unsigned char datalen)

+Note there may only be one callback at a time. string and binary callbacks both delete whatever callback was already there.
+Messages on channel TIME will not be passed to any callbacks as these are handled automatically by the internal clock, and properly interpreting a TIME message is handled by an 80+ line function.

+####WBTVNode.MIN_BACKOFF and MAX_BACKOFF
+The minimum and maximum times to wait before sending a message in microseconds.
+MIN_BACKOFF needs to be at least 1 byte-time at whatever baud rate you run at, and should be 1.1 to 1.2 byte times.
+MAX_BACKOFF should be at least few dozen microseconds larger than MIN_BACKOFF for arbitration to function properly.

+These default to 1100 and 1200, for operation at 9600 baud.
+If your baud rate is higher you should change these or sending a message might get interuptd a lot and take a long time.

 ####The Built in Entropy Pool
 WBTVNode maintains an internal 32-bit modified XORshift RNG which may be faster than the RNG functions on your platform.